amdelamar/blog/content/post/fixing-akka-http-substream-source-error.md

 After a adding a unit-test and a quick code-review by my team, I merged the change and deployed the new service.
 However, to my surprise the exception occurred again...

 **WHAT?!** How?

 I'm clearly not consuming the source stream twice anymore.

-Where the heck is Akka trying to reuse the source stream?
+Where the heck is this trying to reuse the original source stream?

-- The Stacktrace is not useful here
+- The Stacktrace is not useful here since it doesn't have line numbers to my code
-- The Exception was intermittent in the service
+- The Exception occurred intermittently in the service, maybe once or twice every 10 minutes
 - It didn't occur on any particular inputs, i.e. really large files, certain file types, etc.

 &nbsp;

 ### Removing Retries

 I proceeded to spend the majority of a day tracking down this error.
-I was tracing requests, comparing logs and metrics with other instances of the service, hoping to find something.
+I was tracing requests logs, comparing files and metrics with other instances of the service, hoping to find something.
 I setup the service on my MacBook and tried to reproduce the exception with fake data at first, then used real data afterwards.
 Eventually, after repeated attempts of transferring large files, I got the `IllegalStateException` to occur.

-The easiest way I could reproduce the error was by disconnecting the network connection for 17 seconds.
-I would start a stream transfer and let it begin uploading for a few seconds, then disconnect from the WiFi, wait, then reconnect.
+I was able to reproduce the error was by disconnecting the network connection for 17 seconds.
+I would start an instance at my desk and begin a stream transfer and let it begin uploading for a few seconds, then disconnect from the WiFi, wait, then reconnect.

 This caused Akka's `request-timeout = 20 s` to be tripped, and a second request was attempted.
 Only, I had previously disabled my `retryPolicy` using `retry.Directly(0)`, so there shouldn't be a second request after a failure like the WiFi